MarcoHassan/AWS-server-/README.md

 );
 ```

 Notice the use of **INDEX** in setting up the table.
-This  will allow a faster query of the data without slowing down the software as the tweets dataset are **static** and imported tweets will not be dynamically adjusted once the tweets are imported.
+This  will allow a faster query of the data without slowing down the software as the tweets dataset are **static** and imported tweets will not be dynamically adjusted in a second moment.

 ## 3. Python Script